 (Shortcut: copy this text to the address and hit the enter key: %appdata%\Microsoft\Teams\Backgrounds\Uploads)

-Step 2: Copy your favorite images that you wish to use as background in your Microsoft Teams meetings to the ‘Uploads’ folder and close the File Explorer.
+Now, copy your favorite images that you wish to use as background in your Microsoft Teams meetings to the ‘Uploads’ folder and close the File Explorer.

-Step 3: Open the Microsoft Teams app on your PC.
+Then Open the Microsoft Teams app on your PC.
 Initiate a video call or meeting.
 Click on the ‘3-dot’ menu button in the calling bar at the bottom and then click on ‘Show background effects’.

 Here are some Microsoft Teams backgrounds you can download

 We have a ton of free background images that you can download and use as a custom background for your Microsoft Teams meeting.
 Check out the links below:

 Check out this video by Microsoft Teams’ Mike Tholfsen, Product Manager on the #MicrosoftEDU team, that gives you a good overview of the feature.

 How to blur the background in Teams video call

 Microsoft is all about ease of use, and this feature isn’t an anomaly.
 There are two ways you can enable background blur.

 You can, of course, also opt to toggle in background blur while you’re on a video conference.
 Apart from the conventional click-and-select, there’s a handy keyboard shortcut.